-- 8. Do you feel that gang related issues and similar destructive or illegal behavior have increased, decreased, or remained the same as the previous school year?
-Within our schools it has remained the same. - 9.
-Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your local school system.
+8. Do you feel that gang related issues and similar destructive or illegal behavior have increased, decreased, or remained the same as the previous school year?

+Within our schools it has remained the same.

+9. Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your Local education agency.